Pavo-IM/Hackinabox/README.md

 # Hackinabox

-## MacOS installation using Unraid
+## MacOS VM installation using Unraid as host OS

-### This guide is for the Unraid user who would like to run macOS in a VM from within Unraid.
+### This guide is for the Unraid user who would like to run macOS in a VM from within Unraid, with hardware passthrough support.

-There are growing reasons for why one would want to do so, IE:
+<br>There are growing reasons for why one would want to do so, IE:

 -  When running macOS bare metal on an AMD cpu, one is required to utilize patches made by AMD-OSX.
 Hackinabox abrogrates the need to use these patches.
 -  When running macOS on an AMD cpu, one has to use amdfriend to patch binaries for certain apps to run.
 Hackinabox mitigates this requirement.